Ray J. Harvie Open Space

 - Future Ray J. Harvie Park identification sign located near parking lot area.

-- February, 1996 – Ray J. Harvie granted to the Douglas County Land Conservancy a Conservation Easement covering the 72 acre property.
+- February, 1996 – Ray J. Harvie granted Douglas County a Conservation Easement covering the 72-acre property.

-- February, 1996 – Ray J. Harvie conveyed the 72 acre property to Douglas County subject to a “Life Estate”.
+- February, 1996 – Ray J. Harvie conveyed the 72-acre property to Douglas County subject to a “Life Estate”.
 Upon Mr. Harvie’s death in 2008 the Life Estate was terminated and the property was to be named and known as, Ray J. Harvie Park.
+Douglas County and volunteers did a major clean-up of the property.

 - December, 2016 – Property conveyed from Douglas County to the Town of Parker.
-Town is now subject to the provisions in the Conservation Easement.
+The Town is now subject to the provisions in the Conservation Easement with a transfer to Douglas County Land Conservancy.

 - June/July, 2017 – Town of Parker initiates and completes clean-up of the property.